sdowding/resume/README.md

 ### Team Lead / Developer, Upside Software
 ###### Sep 2005 - Aug 2007, Edmonton AB

 Upside Software created web based contract managmenet software (think google docs, before google docs existed) utilized by many large american customers such as John Deer and HP.

+##### Prject: JavaScript Document Editor
+* Developed an Ajax-based online document editor, one of the unique selling points of the company’s application, using JavaScript, C#, Web Services, HTML, CSS, XML, XPath, and MS SQL Server.
-Managed teams of developers, created requirement and design documentation as well as timeline estimates and project plans.
-Made major contributions to the design and development of the company’s main application component.
-System development was done using Agile (SCRUM) and waterfall methodologies.
+* Made major contributions to the design and development of the company’s main application component.
 * Received a Development MVP award within 9 months of joining the company.
 * Investigated new techniques and technologies to be adopted by the company.
-* Lead multiple projects, each having up to 4 developers, simultaneously.
-* Created project plans using Microsoft Project.
-* Communicating project status, risks, and issues along with mitigation strategies.
-* Ensured the quality of my team’s work by performing regular code reviews.
-* Reviewed and approved team members’ time entry and time-off requests.
-* Mentored developers on a daily basis.
-* Developed an Ajax-based online document editor, one of the unique selling points of the company’s application, using JavaScript, C#, Web Services, HTML, CSS, XML, XPath, and MS SQL Server.

 **Technologies and Tools:**
 `.NET`, `ASP.NET WebForms`, `C#`, `JavaScript`, `Ajax`, `CSS`, `XML`, `XPath`, `N-Tiered Architecture`,